tannerdolby/advent-of-code/README.md

-# Advent of Code 2020
+# Advent of Code
-Tag along while I attempt to solve the challenges for this years [Advent of Code](https://adventofcode.com/)
+Tag along while I attempt to solve the challenges for the yearly [Advent of Code](https://adventofcode.com/)